Principles for Sustainable Insurance

 For more information please see:

 The Board and business monitor and comply with all relevant laws and regulations.
 Examples include the Board’s clearly articulated position regarding slavery and human trafficking, pursuant to the provisions and requirements of the UK Modern Slavery Act 2015.
-Our Board has also regularly discussed the recommendations of both the Hampton-Alexander and the Parker Reviews regarding gender and ethnic diversity.
+The business adheres to a Board approved Human Rights Policy, which is posted on the Company’s website.
+Our Board also regularly discusses the recommendations of both the Hampton-Alexander and the Parker Reviews and related gender and ethnic diversity topics and has articulated objectives in these areas which are set out in the Group Diversity Policy, posted on the Lancashire website.

 Principle 4